Occamsec/log4j-checker/README.md

 The script will calculate a SHA256 hash for each .jar file found - regardless of the filename - and compare this value against known SHA256 hashes calculated against Log4j releases between 2.0 and 2.14.1 included.

-Hash files are available available from https://github.com/mubix/CVE-2021-44228-Log4Shell-Hashes
+Hash files are available from https://github.com/mubix/CVE-2021-44228-Log4Shell-Hashes

-NOTE: if the version of log4j in use within your system has been modified to introduce customizations, the SHA256 hash will differ from the corresponding official release, and the script will not be able to flag your version of Log4j.
+NOTE: if the version of Log4j in use within your system has been modified to introduce customizations, the SHA256 hash will differ from the corresponding official release, and the script will not be able to flag your version of Log4j.

 ## Usage: